getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 This polyfill works by using a throw-away `F` function, which we override its `.prototype` property to point to the object we want to link to.
 Then we use `new F()` construction to make a new object that will be linked as we specified.

-This usage of `Object.create(..)` is by far the most common usage of it, because it's the part that *can be* polyfilled.
+This usage of `Object.create(..)` is by far the most common usage, because it's the part that *can be* polyfilled.
 There's an additional set of functionality that the standard ES5 built-in `Object.create(..)` provides, which is **not polyfillable** for pre-ES5.
 As such, this capability is far-less commonly used.
 For completeness sake, let's look at that additional functionality:

 ```js
 var anotherObject = {